LewisLabUCSD/Mito_Trace/README_clone_lineage.md

 # Clone-Cell type relationship Writeup

-Created: Mar 22, 2021 5:45 PM
-Status 1: No

-# Introduction

-Brief description of the task needed to get done.

----

 - Once we get the clones, and we correlate them with cell types, we want to see if there's any relationship between the clones and the cell types
 - This will be similar to Lareau et al 2021, and Dawn et al 2021.

 # Current Report:

-This can be links to the subtask pages , or can include more detail

 ---

 ## A. Flt3l + Control cytokines